Make an environmental improvement bid

 When is the closing date?

-The final date to submit the application is 5pm on Sunday 16 March 2025.
+The final date to submit a bid is Friday 19 September 2025.

 If I've submitted before, can I submit again?

-If you’ve been successful in achieving PERP funding you need to wait a minimum of two years from the date the funding was awarded to be able to apply again.
-If you submitted an application in previous years that was turned down, you are welcome to re-submit again as soon as the bidding window opens.
+If you've been successful in achieving CERP funding, you need to wait a minimum of two years from the date the funding was awarded to be able to apply again.
+If you submitted an application in previous years that was not funded, you are welcome to re-submit again as soon as the bidding window opens.

 Neighbourhood Improvement Projects

-Neighbourhood Improvement Projects are for works to community spaces on council housing land to improve the environment of the estate, block, or sheltered housing scheme for all residents.
+Neighbourhood Improvement Projects (NIP) are for works that improve the environment of the estate, block, or sheltered housing scheme for all residents.
+These can include:

 • fences, railings and gates (but not to individual dwellings) and must be part of wider greening improvements